 In this article, we’ll show you how to install Time Doctor on a remote desktop server so that your users can run the Time Doctor app when they connect to your remote desktop server.

-You will need administrative access to your server to successfully complete steps below.
+You’ll need administrative access to your server to successfully complete the steps below.

 Step 1.
 Download the Time Doctor desktop app.

 Step 2.
 Run the installer on your server using the following parameters:

 --mode unattended --forAllUsers 1 --runAfterInstall 0

 Note: The parameters above work with Time Doctor version 3.0.22 and above.

 Step 3.
 After installation is complete, open your Server Manager console and navigate to Remote Desktop Services -> Collections -> QuickSessionCollection.

 (If you don’t have Remote Desktop Services installed, you can install them from Add Roles and Features.)

 Step 4.
 Click on Tasks and select “Publish RemoteApp Programs.”
 Then, from the list of programs, select “Time Doctor” and click Publish.